woodpecker-ci/.github/CONTRIBUTING.md

 ## Tests

-For backend (golang) code, it is highly encouraged to write unit or integration tests if you fix a bug to cover that case.
+For backend (golang) code, it is highly encouraged to write unit tests if you fix a bug to cover that case.

 For new functionality or features there should be at least basic testing.
-The integration test suite has to be extended if it involves external tools.